 Let’s get a couple of unavoidable costs out of the way first.

 You will need at least $500, but usually around $1000 to $3000, to have your site built by a professional.

-If you don’t want to invest at least $500 into your website.
-Then you need to invest your time into developing the skills, and building it yourself.
+If you don’t have this budget, then you need to invest your time into developing the skills and building it yourself.

 If you consider yourself generally very tech-savvy, if you grew up with technology, or you love learning new things, then you will be capable and will probably enjoy building your store on your own.

 You might only need professionals for certain specific tasks.
 For example, if you have a unique product with customization options, then you will need a developer to help out with the code.